guidance-guarantee-programme/pension_guidance/content/privacy.en.md

 Some of these details may be stored on our systems as part of the record of your appointment.

-###Personal data
+### Personal data

-The lawful basis for Pension Wise processing this data for the delivery of appointments in conjunction with our delivery partners (the Citizens Advice network, The Pensions Advisory Service and Teleperformance), and storing your data securely for a period of 2 years, is set out in Article 6(1)(e) of the General Data Protection Regulations; _“performance of a task carried out in the public interest or in the exercise of official authority vested in the controller”_
+The lawful basis for Pension Wise processing this data for the delivery of appointments in conjunction with our delivery partners (the Citizens Advice network, The Pensions Advisory Service and Teleperformance), and storing your data securely for a maximum of 2 years, is set out in Article 6(1)(e) of the General Data Protection Regulations; _“performance of a task carried out in the public interest or in the exercise of official authority vested in the controller”_

-For appointments with the Pensions Advisory Service and Teleperformance, key details from your appointment are stored, and calls are recorded and stored, for a period of two years before being deleted.
+For telephone appointments with the Pensions Advisory Service, Citizens Advice and Teleperformance, key details from your appointment are stored, and calls are recorded and stored, for a maximum of two years before being deleted.

 For appointments delivered by the Citizens Advice network, they will ask for your consent to store key details from your appointment for a period of six